In case you missed it

 While you risk winding up in housing court, withholding rent is sometimes the best—and perhaps fastest—way to really get a landlord's attention.

-If you sent the landlord a letter asking for the repair, the city has issued the landlord a violation, and you withhold rent, you may succeed on a warranty of habitability claim, which is a defense for non-payment of rent where conditions are dangerous to life, health, or safety.
-That's why clear photos of the conditions are always a good idea in court too.
+If you sent the landlord a letter asking for the repair, the city issued the landlord a violation, and you withhold rent, you may succeed on a warranty of habitability claim, which is a defense for non-payment of rent where conditions are dangerous to life, health, or safety.
+That's why having good photos to document conditions are important too.

 Class C violations stand the best chance of convincing a court that you're entitled to a significant rent abatement.
 You don't need a lawyer to pull this one off, but you will want extensive documentation of the problem to strengthen your case in court.
 Take pictures of the problem, and keep a calendar on which you track the conditions on a daily basis, and log evidence of your communications or efforts to communicate with the landlord.